Review

 This paragraph is superficial and not accurate.
 When England declared war on

 Nazi Germany in September 1939, Australia also declared war.
-The phoney
+The phoney war period was used to form, arm and train the 2nd

-France and the Low Countries was sudden and spectacular.
+AIF.
+The collapse of France and the Low Countries was sudden and

 The North African campaigns became the main land warfare theater for British